aquariophilie/node-koa-boilerplate/README.md

 * [Node.js](https://nodejs.org/) v14.x or later
 * Connection details (URI, user, password and db name) to a running instance of [MongoDB](https://www.mongodb.com/)

+### Prerequisites for Kubernetes deployment with Helm chart

+* You have [kubectl](https://kubernetes.io/docs/tasks/tools/) installed and configured for your cluster

+* You have a Kubernetes cluster like [Minikube](https://kubernetes.io/docs/setup/minikube/)

+* You have the [Helm](https://helm.sh/docs/intro/install/) command line installed

+* You have created and published a Docker image for your application, in this example we use the public repository rafaelesposito/node-koa-boilerplate

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install the dependencies.